goodluckoguzie/CMP701-Digital-Transformation/week10_develop_a_digital_transformation_strategy.markdown

 - Tesla is already high-tech (smart cars, automated factories) but still pursues ambitious goals like self-driving and needs to tackle challenges like regulation and security.
 - Airbnb thrives on digital platforms and data, aiming to make travel personalized and trust-rich, while navigating challenges like laws and safety.
 - Teamwork and feedback are key.
 Great ideas often come from brainstorming together and iterating on feedback.

-We hope you found this tutorial easy to follow.
-You should now be able to reproduce a similar strategy development process for any organization: just remember to discuss, organize (mind map), and refine (feedback).
-Good luck with your presentation, and have fun transforming ideas into strategy! 🚀